brewster1134/atrackt/README.md

 The format is an event type as the key, and an array of jquery selectors, or a jquery object as the value.
 Any matching selectors or objects will be automatically bound and tracked with the given event.

+__NOTE__ To attach events to elements, you will likely need to call bind after the elements have loaded ($ ->), or in the success callback for an ajax request.

 ```coffee
 # bind on ALL registered plugins
 Atrackt.bind